Kenneth-LJS/kenneth-ljs.github.io/article/introduction-to-domsi/article.md

 ## The Power of Domsi

+Since Domsi is compiled into pure JavaScript, it can be run on any automated browser of choice, from Puppeteer in Node.js to Selenium in Python.
+No need to code a Python version of Domsi for data collection!

-Let’s see how this is better than conventional web scraping methods.
+As for the selector itself, let’s see how it fares against conventional web scraping methods.

 Firstly, Domsi selectors have a powerful hierarchy structure built into them.
 The nested queries allow for complex HTML structures to be easily found without having to rely on Javascript-based filters which may be buggy.